What would you like to know?

 One thing: that designer’s command of the Visual Language.
 Just like English, Japanese and Icelandic, the Visual Language has it’s own grammar, punctuation and syntax.
-A high-saturated bright red will communicate a thought, emotion or idea differently than a light grey; a traditional slab serif typeface will instill a number of impressions upon it’s viewers that a modern sans serif can either counter or compliment, depending upon the skill of the typographer.
+A high-saturated bright red will communicate a thought, emotion or idea differently than a light grey; a slab serif typeface will instill a number of impressions upon it’s viewers that a modern sans serif can either counter or compliment, depending upon the skill of the typographer.
 The degree to which a designer can use those visually linguistic elements to communicate ideas, the better his or her designs will be.

-My goal is to make life easier for my clients by really providing solutions for them.
+My goal is to make life easier for my clients by providing real solutions for them.
 The word “solutions” is kind of a buzz word right now in America, but it remains an accurate description of what I try to create.
 For instance, my web sites come with a content management system so that my clients don’t have to pay me for future updates – I empower them to take on the future updating of the site themselves.